duttpathak/Shell/README.md

 Using the += command.

 mystring="I would like to generate a meaningful output, please. " mystring+="Not a chance, friend!" echo "$mystring"

 output = I would like to generate a meaningful output, please.
 Not a chance, friend!

+#Declare first string
+string1="Welcome"
+#Declare second string
+string2=" everyone "
+#Combine first and second string
+string3=$string1$string2
+# Print the third string by combining with other string
+echo "$string3 to our site"

+output = Welcome everyone  to our site

 ```